sherlyc/ReactLand/envelope/README.md

-An Envelope React component !
+An Envelope component with Recipient and return address plus stamp.
+Created just for fun using React and CSS.